wispo12/Asteroids3/README.md

 Asteroids (Part 2)
 ==================
-Now that we have a functioning space ship, we'll add some Asteroids to our game.
-We'll write an Asteroid class that `extends Floater`.
+Now that we have a functioning space ship, we'll add some asteroids to our game.
+We'll write an asteroid class that `extends Floater`.

 Steps to completing this assignment
 -----------------------------------